Tarunrajora45/HR-Attrition-Dashboard-Project-Excel/README.md

 - This dashboard adds context to attrition by analyzing exits across department, gender,job role and linking them with overtime, promotion gaps, tenure, and engagement drivers.

 ---
-# 🌟 Why This Project Stands Out
+# 🌟 Why This Project Stands Out?
 - Focuses on diagnostic HR analytics, not surface reporting
 - Combines behavioral, demographic, and structural drivers
 - Uses Power Query + Pivot logic, not manual analysis